BlazeWatch/carbon/README.md

 # SaveZakarHackathon
 Blazewatch is a joint venture solution for the SaveZakarHackathon by WarpWing, Tricked, and Delta.
-The application is built using Streamlit and requires Python 3.8+ to run.
+The application is built using Streamlit and recommends at least Python 3.11+ to run.

-# Installation:
+## Installation:

 1. Ensure that you have Python 3.11+ installed on your system.
 2. Clone this repository to your local machine.